omgnetwork/omg-samples/omg-js/app/05-exit-standard-erc20/README.md

 ### 5. Starting a standard exit

-- For starting a standard exit, use `startStandardExit` function provided by the `Rootchain` module of the `omg-js` library.
+For starting a standard exit, use `startStandardExit` function provided by the `Rootchain` module of the `omg-js` library.

-- A standard exit creates an exit receipt.
-Each exit has an id that identifies it.
-You can retrive the id using `getStandardExitId` function provided by the `Rootchain` module of the `omg-js` library.
-- Make sure to save the exit id value, you will need it in the future to finish processing an exit.
-- After an standard exit starts, you'll have to wait a certain amount of time before you can process that exit and receive your funds back on Ethereum Network.
-This time is called a challenge period and equals to two `minExitPeriod` (2 weeks) on the mainnet and 1 day on the Ropsten testnet (see Exit Period in [Network Connection](https://docs.omg.network/network-connection-details) for the latest info).
-The amount of time needed on the testnet can be altered in the future based on clients' requests.
-Therefore, a challenge period is an incentivized security measure that allows other users to challenge anybody's exits for validity and honesty.
-You can learn more about challenging exits in [the OMG Developer Portal](https://docs.omg.network/challenging-exits).
-- For checking the amount of time your exit will be available for processing, use `getExitTime` provided by the `Rootchain` module of the `omg-js` library.
+For checking the amount of time your exit will be available for processing, use `getExitTime` provided by the `Rootchain` module of the `omg-js` library.
 The time is returned in milliseconds.
 Feel free to convert it to a move convenient way.

 ```
 // start a standard exit